Ensemble coding: Social vision and ensemble coding

 In recent years, ensemble coding in the field of social vision has emerged.
 Social vision is a field of research that examines how people perceive one another.
 With the addition of ensemble coding, the field is able to explore people perception, or how people perceive groups of other people.
 This specific research area focuses on how observers accurately perceive and extract social information from groups and how that extracted information influences downstream judgments and behaviors.
 In 2018, seminal research introducing the use ensemble coding in the field of social vision was conducted by Briana Goodale.
 Goodale's research found that humans can accurately extract sex ratio summaries from ensembles of faces and that this sex ratio provides an early visual cue signaling sense of belonging and fit within group.
 Specifically, this research found that participants felt a stronger sense of belonging to a given ensemble as members of their own sex increased in the perceived ensemble.

 Additional research has uncovered that in as little as 75 milliseconds, participants are able to derive the average sex ratio of an ensemble of faces.
 Furthermore, within that 75 milliseconds, participants were able to form impressions based on the perceived sex ratio and make inferences about the group's perceived threat.
 Specifically, this research found that groups were judged as more threatening as the ratio of men to women increased.

+In 2023, researchers found that people can accurately gauge the average trustworthiness of multiple faces presented together, even at very brief exposure times (as short as 250 ms).
+The findings suggest that our brains efficiently extract a summary statistic of facial features from crowds, enabling quick social judgments that may influence behavior.